um-grex/grex-docs/content/english/data-transfer/nextcloud.md

 ## Introduction
 ---

 We are pleased to provide a "pilot", starting Apr 2026, for [Nextcloud Files](https://nextcloud.com/files/), an Open Source, Dropbox-like storage service, for all Grex users.
-You can use your Grex ( CCDB ) username and password to log in to the [__https://nextcloud.hpc.umanitoba.ca__](https://nextcloud.hpc.umanitoba.ca) server.
+You can use your Grex ( CCDB ) username and password to log in to the [https://nextcloud.hpc.umanitoba.ca](https://nextcloud.hpc.umanitoba.ca) server.

-Nextcloud files allow for accessing your data from a Web Interface, command line tools like __rclone__, and a Desktop client on MacOS or Windows.
+Nextcloud files allow for accessing your data from a Web Interface, command line tools like RClone, and a Desktop client on MacOS or Windows.

 * __Server URL:__ https://nextcloud.hpc.umanitoba.ca
 * __Server Location:__ High Performance Computing Centre (HPCC), University of Manitoba.
 * __Fixed Quota:__ 100 GB per user.
 * __Backup Policy:__ Weekly on-site tape backup.
-* __Access Methods:__ Web interface, Nextcloud Desktop Sync Client, Nextcloud mobile apps, __rclone__, WebDAV clients.
+* __Access Methods:__ Web interface, Nextcloud Desktop Sync Client, Nextcloud mobile apps, RClone, WebDAV clients.
 * __Documentation:__ [PDF](https://docs.nextcloud.com/server/33/Nextcloud_User_Manual.pdf) and [online](https://docs.nextcloud.com/)

 {{< alert type="warning" >}}
 As of now, for the Pilot stage of the Service, the quota is __100 GB__ per user.
 The quota per user may change depending on the demand, available space and the Nextcloud's performance.
 {{< /alert >}}

-### Security and complince
+### Security and compliance

 Similar to [OOD](ood) and all other services on Grex, accessing Nextcloud requires authentication with [MFA](connecting/mfa).
-The Nextcloud is using Grex's storage, and thus all the data are hostedin the HPCC datacentre at UManitoba.
+The Nextcloud is using Grex's storage, and thus all the data is hosted in the HPCC datacentre at UManitoba.
 All data transfers between local devices and Grex's Nextcloud instance are encrypted with SSL/TLS.

 > Note that this Nextcloud instance is using the same storage as Grex's main storage, and therefore has same levels of security and privacy compliance.
 Grex storage is not certified for higher-security data such as non-anonymized data involving Health information, research including human participants, etc. .
 Please refer to UManitoba's Data Classification and your Research Ethics Board in case you have questions.
-Generally, do not put data to the Grex's Nextcloud that you would not put on the Grex proper via SSH or OOD.
+Generally, do not put data to the Grex's Nextcloud that you would not put on Grex via SSH or OOD.

 ## Connect to Nextcloud

-The Nextcloud service can be connected to in several ways.
+The Nextcloud service can be connected to in several ways:

  * Files can be uploaded, downloaded, shared and published via URL, uisng the Web Interface
  * Desktop clients allow for a convenient, automatic synchronization of directories, Dropbox-style
- * Data transfer clients that support WebDAV protocol (like __rclone__ and Cyberduck.io) would be able to access Nextcloud Files
+ * Data transfer clients that support WebDAV protocol (like RClone and Cyberduck.io) would be able to access Nextcloud Files

 When using Nextcloud for the first time, we generally recommend users to access it through the Web interface as follows.

- 1. Point your Web browser to [__nextcloud.hpc.umanitoba.ca__](https://nextcloud.hpc.umanitoba.ca).
+ 1. Point your Web browser to [nextcloud.hpc.umanitoba.ca](https://nextcloud.hpc.umanitoba.ca).
 This will redirect you to our Keycloack IDP screen.
  2. Use your Grex (Alliance/CCDB) username and password to log in to Grex Nextcloud.
 {{< collapsible title="Use your Alliance username and password to log in to Grex Nextcloud." >}}
 ![MFA second factor](/globus/grex-keycloak.png)